NickMcConnell/AngbandPlus/readme.txt

 Step 2: Extract.
 Try "unzip *.zip"
 Step 3: Prepare.
 Try "cd scthangband*/src", then edit the "makefile.org" file
                   You may also edit "h-config.h" and "config.h" Step 4: Compile.
-Try "make", and then "cd .." if successful Step 5: Execute.
+Try "make -f makefile.org", and then "cd .." if successful Step 5: Execute.
 Try "./Cthangband -uTest" to initialize stuff Step 6: Play....
 Read the "online help" via the "?" command.